bentoml/BentoML/docs/source/bentocloud/how-tos/index.rst

 How-to Guides
 =============

-How-to guides take the reader through the steps required to solve a problem
+How-to guides take the reader through the steps required to solve a problem.

 They are recipes, directions to achieve a specific end result, and are wholly **goal-oriented**.